HChenX/BGAppRetention/README.md

 #### The latest version is: Background_retention39

 - Added cloud updates via Github.
+- Add the function of stopping useless services.
 - Fixed error codes and improved optimization codes.
 - Fixed occasional failures of removing KuaiBa and Athena.
 - Rolled back some modifications and restored some unreasonable operations.